Skip to main content

 D) Durability

-2. Why would you use a savepoint when seeding new courses?
+2. Why would you use a savepoint when seeding new products?

 A) To speed up inserts